 Sixteen students enrolled in the choir in the fall of 2011, and their first performance was to a standing room only audience at New Palestine Bible Church.
 It was clear that the talent needed to develop a significant choir was indeed present, and the community expressed its support.

 In its short history, HCCC has performed at New York's famed Carnegie Hall twice and was invited back for two more performances in 2016 and 2017.
-Performing for the nationally televised Dove Awards and on Indianapolis Fox affiliate Channel 59 were the highlights of last season.
-And the excitement never ends as the choir participated in the Texas International Choir Festival in June.
+Performing for the nationally televised Dove Awards and on Indianapolis Fox affiliate Channel 59 were the highlights of 2017.
+Though the pandemic interrupted our plans to travel to Europe in the summer of 2021, we look forward to future opportunities.